airtap/airtap/README.md

 ## Zuul workflow

-Zuul works out of the box with a few commonly used javascript frameworks (qunit, mocha).
+Zuul works out of the box with a few commonly used javascript frameworks (qunit, mocha, tape, jasmine).
 If you are already testing using these, zuul setup will be trivial.

-Zuul has 3 major ways in which it helps you test your code: locally, cloud browsers, and continuous integration.
-You should make sure that zuul is running for you locally before you try to run the other two.
+Zuul has 3 modes of operation: locally, cloud browsers, and continuous integration.
+You should make sure that zuul is working locally before you try to run the other two.

 Once you have [installed](https://github.com/defunctzombie/zuul/wiki/installation) zuul proceed to the [quickstart](https://github.com/defunctzombie/zuul/wiki/quickstart) to write your first test.